brobertsaz/menumanager/README.md

 Level 2: Multiple Menus
-     Extend the object model to Restaurant , and allow Restaurants to have multiple Menus MenuItem names should not be duplicated in the database MenuItem can be on multiple Menu s of a Restaurant Illustrate behavior via unit tests
+     Extend the object model to Restaurant , and allow Restaurants to have multiple Menus MenuItem names should not be duplicated in the database MenuItem can be on multiple Menus of a Restaurant Illustrate behavior via unit tests

 Level 3: Complex Menu Items